 Sky's the limit for Telford animal rescue service

-The sky's the limit for a Telford animal rescue service which is spreading its wings to reach more pets in need of a forever home.
+The sky’s the limit for an animal rescue service which is spreading its wings to reach more pets in need of homes.

-She personally looking after a mouse, five kittens, three cats, and two rabbits at her home, in Sutton Hill, with others placed in the care of 12 other fostering sites, and she as another 11 carers awaiting pets.
+She is personally looking after a mouse, five kittens, three cats, and two rabbits at her home in Sutton Hill.

+Others have been placed in the care of 12 other fostering sites, and Anis has already arranged plenty of capacity for new arrivals with another 11 carers lined up and awaiting pets.

+The former Madeley Academy pupil said rescuing animals is something that has been part of her life since she was a child.

 Miss Byron, who suffers from absence epilepsy, explains: “Due to my health condition I have always struggled, so I’ve decided to throw myself full time into Limitless from now on.

+Anis said that the organisation is mostly managing through donations from the public.

-"We get by due to the donations of food, supplies and cages," she adds.
+She said: “We get by due to the donations of food, supplies and cages.”

-Donations can be left at Haygate Veterinary Centre branches in Wellington, Oakengates, Tweedale, Lawley and Muxton.
+Ayone wishing to help can donate at Haygate Veterinary Centre branches in Wellington, Oakengates, Tweedale, Lawley and Muxton.
+People interested in finding out more about Limitless Rescue can contact Anis on 07305 429434.

+The scale of the issue of animals needing help or new homes has been shown in recent days with the RSPCA releasing shocking figures on the number of calls it received over the festive period.

+The charity said that it had received more than 10,000 calls over Christmas week about animals in distress.
+More than 70 calls every hour were reported to the charity, with a total of 11,888 calls made from Monday, December 23 to Sunday, December 29.

 Most Read